jonathanpberger/lean-ux-sustain/talk.md

 ## Automated testing

-guarantees that on every story, developers will enjoy Acceptance Criteria: a concrete measure of what counts as “done”.
+guarantees that on every story, developers will enjoy **Acceptance Criteria**:

+### a concrete measure of what counts as “done”.

 ---